mvandenhi/mvandenhi.github.io/content/authors/admin/_index.md

     awarder: University of Zurich
 ---

-## About Me
+## Hi there, I'm Moritz!

 I am a PhD student in Computer Science at ETH Zurich under the supervision of Prof. Julia Vogt and Prof. Bjoern Menze.
-I am a member of the Medical Data Science group and associated with the ETH AI Center.
-My research focuses on incorporating domain knowledge into generative models, as well as designing interpretable methods that provide insights into the inner workings of ML models.
+My research is motivated by the desire to understand the decision-making process of machine learning models and leveraging this extracted knowledge to develop more capable architectures.
+To this end, I design interpretable methods that provide insights into the inner workings of machine learning models.
+Additionally, I work on incorporating domain knowledge into generative models.

+So far, my research has been honored with a Spotlight at NeurIPS, and an Oral and Spotlight at ICLR and ICML workshops, respectively.
+Additionally, I am recipient of the Willi-Studer Prize for the best master's degree in Statistics.